-As of February 2019, I have lived in India, Spain, China, and Vietnam.
-I have also traveled to many countries from Morocco to the Philippines.
-As a black woman, I am treated differently depending on the country I am in.
+As of September 2023, I lived in India, Spain, China, Vietnam, Brazil, and El Salvador.
+I have also explored numerous countries from Morocco to the Philippines.
+As a Black woman, my treatment varies depending on my location.

-You may be one of the first individuals that people overseas will meet with your hair texture.
-People may not be used to seeing women with braids, dreads, or curly-kinky hair.
-Their reaction might be to touch it or take pictures.
+In some instances, you might be one of the first individuals people abroad encounter with your particular hair texture.
+People may not be accustomed to seeing women with braids, dreads, or curly-kinky hair, leading them to react by touching it or taking photographs.

 Some stereotype black women as promiscuous and hypersexual.
 Some people might see you as a prostitute or only good for sex.
 People might think this because of how people of color in their country were portrayed historically, from the media, or porn.